Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Proof of the main theorems and some consequences

-\begin{proof} Here we use the characterization of the points of differentiability given by proposition \ref{prop:diff-unic-calibr} in the Appendix.
-The differentiability of a hyperbolic solution $u\in\calS_a$ in a configuration without collisions $x\in\Omega$ is equivalent to the uniqueness of the calibrating curve $\gamma_x:(-\infty,0]\to E^N$ reaching $x$ at $t=0$.
+\begin{corollary}[Differentiability of hyperbolic solutions] Given $a\in\Omega$ there is a cutted cone $\cone=\cone_a(\alpha,r)$ such that any $u\in\calS_a$ is differentiable on $\cone$. \end{corollary} \begin{proof} Here we use the characterization of the points of differentiability given by Proposition \ref{prop:diff-unic-calibr} in the Appendix \ref{ViscoSol}.
+The differentiability of a hyperbolic viscosity solution $u\in\calS_a$ in a configuration without collisions $x\in\Omega$ is equivalent to the uniqueness of the calibrating curve $\gamma_x:(-\infty,0]\to E^N$ reaching $x$ at $t=0$.